spencerhooks/ziplineextension/README.md

 # Zipline Chrome Extension
 A Chrome extension to create short URLs using [Zipline](https://zipline.diced.tech/).
 This extension is being developed and tested (so far) using Brave v1.48.167.
 I don't really know what I'm doing, so feedback is welcome.
 It's basically working as is.

-_Security note: The API token is stored in storage.sync.
-Google does not recommend this for sensitive data, but their solution is to use storage.session, which is deleted when you close the browser.
-That's not very user friendly and would mean having to add your token after each browser start.
-If you're worried about this security issue don't use the extension.
-Any ideas for a better solution?_
 <br>
 <br>
 ***